diegocedrim/vat-validator/README.md

 ```

 # Running Tests
-You can run all implemented tests with the following command in the project folder.
+You can run all implemented tests with the following command.
+Make sure you run this command in the project root folder.
 ```
 python3.5 -m unittest discover test "*_test.py"
 ```